Loading...

 How to consume chai, indian khakhra flatbread without glucose spikes

-Consuming a source of protein such as a boiled egg, Greek yogurt, or a handful of nuts alongside your meal can help moderate blood sugar levels.
+Include a source of protein with your meal, such as a boiled egg or a serving of Greek yogurt, to help stabilize blood sugar levels.

 Hydration